machikolacey/milestone3/README.md

 <li>Click on 'Save' to go to "Your memories" page</li>
 <li>Click on 'Click here' to go to 'Add Your Cafe Memory' page </li>
 <li>Fill in the form - add 2 or more characters on 'cafe' field to see auto-complete is working</li>
-<li>Click on 'Date' field to see datepicker is working<li>
+<li>Click on 'Date' field to see datepicker is working</li>
-<li>Submit the form to go to 'Your cafe memories' page<li>
+<li>Submit the form to go to 'Your cafe memories' page</li>
-<li>On the top menu, click on 'Home' to go back to 'Everyone's memories' page<li>
+<li>On the top menu, click on 'Home' to go back to 'Everyone's memories' page</li>
 <li>Check pagenation is working by clicking on the page numbers</li>
 <li>Check 'Sort by' section to see sort is working</li>
-<li>Click on 'Your memories' button to see if you can go back to 'Your memories' page<li>
+<li>Click on 'Your memories' button to see if you can go back to 'Your memories' page</li>
 <li>Click on 'Everyone's memories' button to see if you can go back to 'Everyone's memories' page</li>
 <li>On the top menu, click on 'Add cafe' to go to 'Add Cafe' page</li>
 <li>Fill in the form - test if area auto complete is working</li>